Press enter to begin your search

 The point ST-6, being a point on the Stomach channel, philosophically relates to desire: to the “full Fire” or lust for life.
 Due to its location on the jaw, ST-6 also relates to stubbornness: a person who tightens their jaw with tenacity for that which they desire, even if it hurts or harms themselves, or others.

 We repeated the treatment three times.
 After a short break in treatments, the patient returned seeming a different person.
-This had happened a few times in the past when I’d used “Ghost Point” treatments with patients: they’d often return seeming (and feeling) shockingly different.
+This had happened a few times in the past when I’d used “Ghost Point” treatments with patients: they’d often return seeming (and feeling) strikingly different.

 He returned to my office with a lot of energy, but calm with a good focused sparkle in his eyes.
 He told me he spent the weekend wanting to be by himself.
 He realize he’d not been able to “feel” his own “energy” for a long time.
 He’d been so focused on others.
 He finally felt happy to be with himself, with his “spirit” as I suggested to him.
 He’d also decided to let some things (and people) go in his life, and decided on a new path of study which he’d wanted to explore years ago before he became distracted.